phansch/philhansch.net/_posts/2020-03-03-fighting-procrastination-part-1.md

 I have found this to work _surprisingly_ well.

-Of course, this has potential to fall apart if I start editing `/etc/hosts_base` But so far that hasn't been the case.
+Of course, this has potential to fall apart if I start editing `/etc/hosts_base` but so far that hasn't been the case.

 ## An ongoing fight